shikha1108/notes/technicalTerms.md

 ### Service
-Service can be one of the java class. and It can be also hole java service.
+A service can be one of the java classes or it can also be a whole java service.

 ### Microservice Architecture
 We divide our services into multiple smaller services known microservices.
 These micro services communicate to each other using REST apis.